-Our first goal is to describe its values one nice spaces in terms of the equivariant homology theory introduced in \eqref{asdvijqoirgfvfsdvsva}, see Definition \ref{qroeigjoqergerqfewewfqewfeqwf} below for the technical description.
-Before we state the result in Proposition \ref{weroigjwerogregrgwffe} we first explain Elemendorf's theorem and how one can evaluate equivariant homology theories on $G$-topological spaces.
+{The first goal of} this section is to describe its values on sufficiently nice spaces in terms of the equivariant homology theory introduced in \eqref{asdvijqoirgfvfsdvsva}, see Definition \ref{qroeigjoqergerqfewewfqewfeqwf} below for the technical description. {Our final result is stated in Proposition \ref{weroigjwerogregrgwffe}.}

+{In order to understand why the construction of the comparison map in Proposition \ref{weroigjwerogregrgwffe} is difficult, note that on the one hand for $X$ in $G\UBC$ the spectrum $ K^{G,\cX}_{\bC}(X)$ is defined as the $K$-theory of an explicitly constructed $C^{*}$-category associated to $X$ and the coefficient category $\bC$.
+On the other hand the spectrum $K\bC^{G}(X)$ is the value on the underlying $G$-topological space of $X$ of the equivariant homology theory given by a spectrum-valued functor $K\bC^{G}$ on the orbit category $G\Orb$ of $G$ determined by $\bC$.
+The construction of a natural map between $K^{G,\cX}_{\bC}(X)$ and $K\bC^{G}(X)$ will involve a classification of functors with certain homological properties on subcategories of $G\Top$.
+This classification is related to {Elmendorf's} theorem and the techniques behind it.}

+{The second theme of the present section is the calculation of the domain and target of the Paschke transformation.
+Our main example of a coefficient category is $\bC =\Hilb_{c}(A)$ for a $C^{*}$-algebra $A$ with an action of $G$.
+If $A$ is unital, then one can express the values of the functors $K^{G,\cX}_{\bC}$ on $G$-orbits and of $K^{G,\An}_{\bC}$ on sufficiently nice spaces directly in terms of constructions with the algebra $A$.
+The results are stated as Corollary \ref{wtiejgowegwergwrefff} and Propositions \ref{wegojeogrregregwergwegre} and \ref{werigowergrefwerfwe}.}

+We start with the statement of Elmendorf's theorem.
 Let $\bM$ be a cocomplete stable $\infty$-category.
 In the present paper we adopt the following simple definition which in some sense reverses the history of this notion. \begin{ddd} An equivariant $\bM$-valued homology theory is a functor

 \end{ddd}

 Recall that a weak equivalence between topological spaces is a continuous map which induces a bijection between the sets of connected components and isomorphisms between the higher homotopy groups at all base points.
 We have a functor